mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/masked_scatter.md

 ## Differences

 PyTorch: Returns a Tensor.
-Updates the value in the "self Tensor" with the `tensor` value according to the mask.
+Updates the value in the "self Tensor" with the `tensor` value according to the `mask`.

 MindSpore: MindSpore API Basically achieves the same function as PyTorch.
 But PyTorch supports bidirectional broadcast of `mask` and "self Tensor", MindSpore only supports `mask` broadcasting to "self Tensor".